 In particular, they show that a random sample of size $k$ can be maintained in $\calO(k \log n)$ expected space with $\calO(\log k)$ expected amortized update time.
 If the items are selected at random proportionally to their weight and the weights are in the range $[1,U]$, then the expected space is $\calO(k\log (nU))$.
-Moreover, they show that for mergeable sketches~\cite{agarwal2013mergeable} of size $s(\eps)$, a BITP sketch of size $\calO(\eps^{-1} \log n \cdot s(\eps))$ can be maintained.
+Their methods for BITP use a sampling-in-reverse analysis, which was discovered earlier by Braverman \etal~\cite{braverman2020near} in the context of sliding-window linear-algebra problems, and also used later for sampling Lewis weights in sliding-window streams~\cite{woodruff2025online}.
+Moreover, they show that for mergeable sketches~\cite{agarwal2013mergeable} of size~$s(\eps)$, a BITP sketch of size $\calO(\eps^{-1} \log n \cdot s(\eps))$ can be maintained.

 Our results extend these ideas to the general expiration model, and formalize the proofs in \cref{sec:GE-count} for counting and in \cref{sec:GE-Sampling} for sampling.
 Dealing with general expirations requires finding the relevant tools (in prior literature) and additional ideas, to manage samples that expire in a completely different order than their arrivals.